knowm/Yank/README.md

 Yank was designed to be ultra-light and ultra-convenient and is philosophically different than most other competing libraries.
 Some "sacrifices" were made to stick to this design.

  * No multi-statement transaction service (This may be just fine for small to medium projects or to back a REST web application's API: POST, GET, PUT, and DELETE.
 These correspond to create, read, update, and delete (or CRUD) operations, respectively.)
- * Checked SQLExceptions are logged (SQL Exceptions are internally caught and logged.
+ * Checked SQLExceptions are wrapped into unchecked `YankSQLException`s (SQL Exceptions are internally caught and wrapped.
 This is a heavily debated topic and many differing opinions exist.
-Yank, being ultra-light, catches and logs SQLExceptions.)
+Yank, being ultra-light, catches and logs or rethrows YankSQLExceptions.)
  * A Hikari connection pool is used behind the scenes (Generic DataSource integration isn't supported.
 If you just want a connection pool that works and don't care about the specific implementation this point is irrelevant.)

 For many cases, the above features are not necessary, but that's for you to determine.
 If you are developing a critical banking application, you will probably need those features.
 For other applications where 100% data integrity isn't critical (such as [bitcoinium.com](https://bitcoinium.com/) for example), Yank's simplicity may be attractive.
 In return for the sacrifices, you write less code and your code will be cleaner.
 Additionally, since `Yank`'s methods are `public static`, you can access it from anywhere in your application and not have to worry about passing around a reference to it.
 If you need those missing features, check out these projects similar to Yank: [sql2o](http://www.sql2o.org/) and [JDBI](http://jdbi.org/).